xunguan/xunguan.github.io/_pages/about.md

 # News
 * 08/02/2024

 Thrilled to announce that our article *"DOVE: Doodled Vessel Enhancement for Photoacoustic Angiography Super Resolution"* has been accepted to *Elsevier Medical Image Analysis*.
 Great work by Yuanzheng and all collaborators!
-Kindly visit Yuanzheng's [GitHub repository](https://github.com/yuanzhengthu/handDrawnPAAImages) for the code and app for this work.
+Kindly visit [Yuanzheng's GitHub repository](https://github.com/yuanzhengthu/handDrawnPAAImages) for the code and app for this work.

 * 01/02/2024

-Our paper ["Enhanced Performance for SSB-OFDM Transmission with a Low-Chirp Silicon MRM"](../files/ZiboJLT24.pdf) has been accepted to IEEE/Optica Journal of Lightwave Technology.
+Our paper [*"Enhanced Performance for SSB-OFDM Transmission with a Low-Chirp Silicon MRM"*](../files/ZiboJLT24.pdf) has been accepted to *IEEE/Optica Journal of Lightwave Technology*.
 Congratulations to Zibo and all co-authors!

 * 08/12/2023